UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

     * :ref:`rand_range_weight_mode`

 .. note::
-    The sum of all weights need not be 100 since the probability is equal to weight/sum_of_weights.
+    The sum of all weights could be any value since each individual probability is equal to individual_weight/sum_of_weights.

 When specifying a weight for a range of values there are two possible scenarios: